The Mental Health Solution . com

 The result of such an oversight can be a disaster.
 When children become bitter, the devil gets a foothold.
 The result is often anxiety, depression and a host of other maladies.

 At this point, parents often turn to secular therapists and psychiatrists.
 It's a lot easier than to face up to their sin.
-But secular therapy is usually ineffective in resolving spiritual footholds.1 And psychotropic medication is damaging to the child's health and can sometimes result in additional mental health issues (e.g. Mania that results from antidepressants).
+But secular therapy is usually ineffective.
+And psychotropic medication, in the long run, is damaging to both the child's physical and mental health.

 Allowing children to be placed on the drugs can also lead to a lifetime of disability.